chrplr/PCBS/slides/lecture3.md

         print(2)
         print('...')

-Run this code in python.
+-> Run this code in python.

----

-# Several Functions can call other functions
+Remarks:

-A given script can contain several function definitions.
+- A given script can contain several function definitions.

-As a convention, all functions definitions must be at the beginning of the script.
+- As a convention, all functions definitions must be at the beginning of the script.

-Note that functions can call each other.

-    !python
-    def func1():
-        print(1)

-    def func2():
-        func1()
-        print(2)
-        func1()

-    func2()

 ---